ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 temporarily enter "fullscreen".
 The same shortcut is used to toggle the zoom off.

 Finally, the command that makes `tmux` stand for its name is `:setw synchronize-panes`.
-It causes all keystrokes to be sent to **all panes** in the current window, simultaneously.
+It causes all keystrokes to be sent to **all the panes** in the current window.
 The same command toggles the synchronization off.
 When panes are synchronized, current panel highlight color changes from green to red:

 <img width="532" alt="image" src="https://github.com/ghik/kubenet/assets/1022675/380c3cd1-6f27-4244-81f4-b368c01f3379">

-This will be very useful for us - we will be able to configure multiple VMs at once using this feature.
+We'll find this very useful, as it will assist us with configuring multiple VMs at once.

 #### Configuration and customization